CTXR97/Res-Sup/README.md

 As seen from the codes, I tested on HSI as well (dirty data) and few modifications required.
 In such a scenario, just remove the '#' and add '#' to those irrelevant codes to run them. '#' means to change it to a text form so python will skip them.

-2. Part of the code also includes the range of data to be tested i.e to plot the candlesticks
+2. Part of the code also requires user to define the range of data to be tested based on the data input the user has chosen

+3. The downside is that I cannot allow the model to draw trend lines.
+Reason is because of the model's structure.
+For example, a trend line requires a pivot identified by user.
+The pivot identified by user to draw the support and resistance could be different from a pivot in a trend line.
+Therefore unable to plot an accurate trend line.